RickyJian/Linux/README.md

 #### Hot Plugin

-when the external display connected/disconnected and according to your configuration
+when you want to the external display connected/disconnected and according to your configuration

 * install [autorandr](https://github.com/phillipberndt/autorandr)